How Do Wishes Granted To Very Sick Kids Affect Their Health?

 Patel was inspired to conduct this study after seeing changes in his own patients and before he joined the organization's medical advisory council.
 He had one 15-year-old boy with intractable seizures return from meeting the Los Angeles Clippers and never have a seizure again — a dramatic if rare and unlikely outcome.

 But Patel is also a scientist who believes in evidence.
 He knew his study would be scrutinized by others who doubted "that something as wishy-washy as a wish could make a difference."
-He chose to measure use of health care services because it is quantifiable in a way "wellness" isn't.
+He chose to measure use of health care services because it is quantifiable in a way that "wellness" isn't.

 All the children were treated at the same hospital by the same medical teams, though it's unclear why some received a wish and some didn't.

-The researchers used medical records to identify 496 children who received a wish and matched them to 496 others with the same approximate age, gender, disease category and disease complexity.
+The researchers used medical records to identify 496 children who received a wish and compared them with 496 others with the same approximate age, gender, disease category and disease complexity.
 The distribution of private insurance, no insurance or Medicaid was also similar in both groups.

 Cancer was the most common illness — at 45 percent — among the children studied.
-After that, the most frequent conditions were blood-related/kidney (16.5 percent), neurologic (14.5 percent) or genetic (14 percent).
-The breakdown is consistent with national figures: 45 percent of Make-A-Wish recipients have cancer, and 13.5 percent have a nervous system disorder, Sandys says.
+After that, the most frequent conditions were blood-related/kidney (16.5 percent), neurological (14.5 percent) or genetic (14 percent).
+The breakdown is consistent with national figures: 45 percent of Make-A-Wish recipients have cancer and 13.5 percent have a nervous system disorder, Sandys says.

-The researchers found wish recipients were 1.9 times more likely to have fewer emergency department visits and 2.5 times more likely to have fewer unplanned hospitalizations in the two years after their wish was granted, compared with matched children.
+The researchers found that wish recipients were 1.9 times more likely to have fewer emergency department visits and 2.5 times more likely to have fewer unplanned hospitalizations in the two years after their wish was granted, compared with matched children.

 The study is observational, so it can't show that receiving a wish caused better outcomes since other factors may have affected the results.
 But many health care providers see change in their patients after wishes are granted.